heyyitsmanan/heyyitsmanan/README.md

 # Manan Ahuja

-This is the repo which I have created for myself.
+This is the file which I have created for myself.